-Tanks that recover an average of less than 10 gallons per day of any petroleum waste product from equipment provided that the owner or operator maintains, and can make available at the request of the ARB Executive Officer, a record of the amount of liquid recovered.
-The average daily production shall be determined by using annual production and dividing by 365 days.
+Tanks that recover an average of less than 10 gallons per day of any petroleum waste product from equipment provided that the owner or operator maintains, and can make available at the request of the CARB Executive Officer, a record of the amount of liquid recovered.
+The average daily recovery shall be determined by using annual recovery and dividing by 365 days.

 Gauge tanks with a capacity of less than or equal to 100 barrels.

-By January 1, 2018, owners or operators of existing separator and tank systems that are not controlled for emissions with the use of a vapor collection system shall conduct flash analysis testing of the crude oil, condensate, or produced water processed, stored, or held in the system.
+Owners or operators of separator and tank systems that are not controlled for emissions with either the use of a vapor collection system as specified in section 95671, or with the use of a floating roof that meets the requirements of 40 CFR 60.112b(a)(1) or (2) (October 8, 1997), shall conduct annual flash analysis testing of the crude oil, condensate, or produced water processed, stored, or held in the system.

-Beginning January 1, 2018, owners or operators of new separator and tank systems that are not controlled for emissions with the use of a vapor collection system shall conduct flash analysis testing of the crude oil, condensate, or produced water processed, stored, or held in the system within 90 days of initial system startup.
+For new separator and tank systems, the first annual flash analysis testing shall occur within 90 days of initial system startup.

+If the results of three consecutive years of test results show that the system has an annual emission rate of less than or equal to 10 metric tons per year of methane the owner or operator may reduce the frequency of testing to once every five years.

+If the testing frequency is reduced to once every five years, and if the annual crude oil, condensate, or produced water throughput (based on the calendar year as defined in Appendix C) increases by more than 20 percent above the throughput used to calculate annual emissions for the previous flash test, then the annual methane emissions shall be recalculated using the laboratory reports from previous flash analysis testing; and,

+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a record of the revised flash emission calculation as specified in Appendix A, Table A1 and shall report the results to CARB as specified in section 95673 of this subarticle.

 Flash analysis testing shall be conducted as follows:

-Testing shall be conducted in accordance with the ARB Test Procedure for Determining Annual Flash Emission Rate of Gaseous Compounds from Crude Oil, Condensate, and Produced Water as described in Appendix C.
+Testing shall be conducted in accordance with the CARB Test Procedure for Determining Annual Flash Emission Rate of Gaseous Compounds from Crude Oil, Condensate, and Produced Water as described in Appendix C.

 Testing shall be conducted so that no crude oil, condensate, or produced water is diverted through a gauge tank that is open to the atmosphere and located upstream of the separator and tank system while testing is conducted.